Visustin - Character set options

 Tip: If you have trouble displaying national characters, try the following fonts:

-Flowcharting code in a different character set requires some settings, though.
+When the code is in a foreign character set (different from your Windows setting), you need to set some options.
 The following instructions are for Japanese.
-They also work for Cyrillic, Central European, Chinese, Korean, Hebrew, Arabic, Baltic, Greek, Vietnamese, Turkish etc.
+They also work for Arabic, Baltic, Central European, Chinese, Cyrillic, Greek, Hebrew, Korean, Turkish and Vietnamese.

 Step 1: Choose Font